jan-eten-tp/lipu-sona-pi-toki-pona/public/en/pdf/lipu-sona.typ

 ona li jo e ilo tawa mute a \
 ~ they have 28 cars!]

-who cares if they have exactly 28 cars? toki pona doesn't! the interesting part is that they have _a lot_ of cars!
+for some reason we care about the number in english, but does it matter? the interesting bit is that this is _a lot_ of cars!

 === ordinal numbers
 you can use the particle #word[󱤽 nanpa] before a number to express an ordinal number.